vehoug/gloom-rs/README.md

 	* `create_code_archive_for_blackboard_LINUX.sh`
 	* `create_code_archive_for_blackboard_WINDOWS.bat`.

-This script will explicitly ignore the `target` folder, and two files given as a handout for assignment 3, to save space:
+This script will explicitly ignore the `target` folder, and two files given as a handout for excercise 3, to save space:

 * `resources/helicopter.obj`
 * `resources/lunarsurface.obj`